 Mangeni (2010), studies the factors of youth participation in CDF development projects in Funyula constituency.
 The youth from rural areas stated the different factors that influence their willingness to participate in CDF and government funded projects.
 There is a substantial relationship between expertise in planning for the project, demographic, economic, political factors and what they aspire to gain from the project.
 Despite the benefits the community seeks to benefit from the project, their willingness to participate in the planning and development of the project is bent on other factors.
-This calls for leaders to find the means to actively engage the youth in the projects as an opportunity for them to make a positive contribution in the society and own the project.
+This calls for leaders to find the means to actively engage the youth in the project.
 This is a means for the community to keep track of the progress the project is making in both short and long term.